Post-Secondary Services Definition

 High school students are not usually encouraged to learn to self-advocate for themselves, but they must learn to do so in college.
 The student will be treated as an adult; the disability service provider deals with the student, not the parent(s).

 Parents and high school should encourage students transitioning to college to develop self-advocacy skills before coming to college.
 Students, whether disabled or not, who arrive at college without these skills often struggle.
 The independence of the college experience alone can be the biggest obstacle students have to overcome.
 Self-advocacy means being able to make decisions, to make one’s own appointments, to follow through, to plan ahead, and to take responsibility for one’s actions (or lack of action).

-It is the student’s responsibility to contact the Office of Students with Disabilities Services and request services, to make arrangements to know when and where tutorial sessions take place, to talk to a professor about her/his accommodations, to remember to take medications, to complete assignments on time, to develop good study habits, and to attend class.
+It is the student’s responsibility to contact the Office of Disability Services and request services, to make arrangements to know when and where tutorial sessions take place, to talk to a professor about her/his accommodations, to remember to take medications, to complete assignments on time, to develop good study habits, and to attend class.

 Students should be mentored by their parents and teachers to develop these skills long before they begin college.
 A student’s success in college is her/his responsibility, not the parents, former teachers, the college’s instructors, or the college itself.
 A post-secondary institution’s mission is access to programs, whereas, the K-12 institution’s missions was success.